pierreveron/SwiftUICam/README.md

 Make your interface view conform to the CameraActions protocol and add the @ObservedObject UserEvents property.
 Add gestures to your buttons that call the CameraActions functions and pass them the UserEvents property, simply as that.

+## What's next

+- Add support for the device orientation
+- Add background audio support
+- Wait for Apple to release an update of SwiftUI to maybe make it simplier to use AVFoundation